justayak/orthoGrid/README.md

 // returns an array!
 var allEventsOfType_3 = grid.findAllTrapsById(3);

+// adds a trap to the lookup-system.
+To trigger, a corresponding trap must be placed with "grid.event"
+// ads the event to position {x:5,y:3}
+grid.putToTrapLookup(5,3, {type:"enemy", attacks:[0,5,2]});

 ```

 If you use the Smila-Graphics-library, you can use the build-in Map of the library to create a Grid out of that: